PyO3/tokio/README.rst

 Asyncio event loop based on tokio-rs (WIP) |Build Status| |Join the dev chat at https://gitter.im/PyO3/Lobby|
 =============================================================================================================

-async-tokio is a drop-in replacement of the built-in asyncio event loop. async-tokio is implemented in rust and uses tokio-rs under the hood and |PyO3| python binding.
+async-tokio is a drop-in replacement of the built-in asyncio event loop. async-tokio is implemented in rust and uses tokio-rs under the hood and `PyO3| python binding <https://github.com/PyO3/pyo3>`_.

 Using tokio loop